jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/README.md

 ## Observations

-Unlike the other tactics which may have a sequence of different Sysmon event types, C2 is rather straight forward: **Event ID 3**. *I will just leave the EVTX logs in their respective folders for those who are keen to find those events* instead of detailing it like [code-execution](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/2.%20run%20payloads) & [persistence](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/3.%20install%20payloads).
+Unlike the other tactics which may have a sequence of different Sysmon event types, C2 traffic is rather "straight forward": **Event ID 3**. *I will just leave the EVTX logs in their respective folders for those who are keen to find those events* instead of detailing it like [code-execution](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/2.%20run%20payloads) & [persistence](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/3.%20install%20payloads).

-Regardless of protocol, I just want to use the illustration below to highlight **a fundamental weakness of just looking at network traffic/sensors alone**:
+Regardless of protocol, I just want to use the illustration below to highlight **a fundamental weakness of just looking at network traffic/sensors alone** & also why I enclosed quotes to straight forward:

 ![](img/internalreconn.jpeg)

 Consider this scenario of **Internal** **Reconnaisance**.
-Again like External vs Internal C2, there should also be distinction between reconnaisance that is probing external facing services vs internal resources like in this case.
-The severity is different obviously for the latter since the adversary has already gotten External C2 over the machine in question.
+Again like External vs Internal C2, there should also be distinction between reconnaisance that is probing external facing services (eg. open ports & services) vs internal resources like in this case. *The severity is different obviously for the latter since the adversary has already gotten External C2 over the machine in question.*

 **Suppose we only had network traffic to analyse, it is rather challenging to differentiate in Step 1, between a legit access to Intranet resources and one that was remotely controlled by an External C2 server.**

 <u>As such, the value of Sysmon Event ID 3 is</u> ***which process has accessed what destination address & port***.
 Even if there is a proxy server in between the client to the Internet, we need to ask ourselves how frequent is it for non-browser processes communicating at port 80 &/or 443.

 *To make it harder for defenders to detect, a careful adversary may just inject codes into a browser & perform the Internal Reconnaissance with that process.
 So it also make sense to be able to record "cross-process" activities, which is recorded by Sysmon too.*